 Assigned: amounts that do not meet the criteria to be classified as restricted or committed, but that are intended to be used for specific purposes.
 The District has not adopted a formal policy regarding the assignment of fund balances.
-The District does not have any assigned fund balances.
+The District has assigned \$267,850 of the General Fund fund balance for a projected budget deficit for the year ending June 30, 2023.